3 Best Hostels in Istanbul, Turkey – Blue Mosque View and Boutique Design

 Good To Know: We have a detailed guide to the best party hostels in Istanbul.

-1. Cheers Hostel – top pick for solo-traveller
+1. Cheers Hostel - best for Solo Traveller

-3. Wabi Sabi Hostel Istanbul – the best hostel in Istanbul for Families and Couples
+3. Wabi Hostels - best for Families and Couples

 We condensed it all to the 3 coolest hostels in Istanbul.
 If you’re planning on traveling throughout Turkey, these guides might also come in handy: Best Hostels in Turkey, Best Hostels in Antalya, Turkey, and the Best Hostels in Cappadocia.